No. 3 Georgia dominates 2nd half, beats No. 14 Vols 44-21

 Bennett ran for a 10-yard touchdown in the first half, hooked up with Kearis Jackson on a 21-yard scoring pass in the final minute of the third quarter, and sealed the victory with a 1-yard TD flip to 305-pound nose tackle Jalen Carter, who was supposedly in the game as an extra blocker.

-Bennett, the former walk-on making his second straight start, completed 16 of 27 for 238 yards.
+Bennett, the former walk-on making his second straight start for the Bulldogs, completed 16 of 27 for 238 yards.
 Jackson hauled in four passes for 91 yards.
 Zamir White added a 1-yard scoring run.

 Tennessee seemed to have all the momentum at the end of the first half.
-The Bulldogs drove inside the Vols 1 and had two shots to ram it into the end zone, inserting Carter to provide another massive blocker at fullback.
+The Bulldogs drove inside the Vols 1 and had two shots to ram it into the end zone, inserting Carter to provide another massive blocker at fullback as well as 320-pound nose tackle Jordan Davis at tight end.

 But Tennessee stopped White short of the goal line on two straight runs, charging off the field in celebration after the second stop ended the half.